RoshanGamer7791/SFS1.6RoleplayConfigs/README.md

 # SFS 1.6 Roleplay Configs
-The configs =of the SFS 1.6 roleplay
+The configs of the SFS 1.6 roleplay